TRACK AND FIELD CLUB

 Running - used in long runs and the early stages of longer races.

 Striding - used in the 400 and 800 for the early parts of the races, and toward the end of longer races.

 Sprinting - used at the end of races, preferably in the last 200 meters.

 This theory will be heavily incorporated in teaching the athletes the strategies of how to race on the track.

-We will spend 15-20 minutes at the beginning of practice stretching.
+We will spend 30 minutes at the beginning of practice stretching.
 I like to hold each stretch for at least 20 seconds.
 I understand there are different theories on this, but doing things this way has always worked for me and limited strained and pulled muscles.
-We will do some different exercises at the end of practice as part of the cool down.
+We will do some different dynamic warm up exercise prior to the main body of that day's workout.

 In our first season, we managed to have enough 11-12 girls to put together a relay team that made it to Nationals.
 The girls bonded and became close friends through the process.
 We hope to be able to have many relay teams in the future.
 Track is primarily an individual sport, but it can be a lot of fun when working as a team.

-Relay teams will be chosen by picking the four best times in whatever event the relay is in.
+Relay teams will be chosen by picking the four best times of the current season in whatever event the relay is in.
 For our team, that means the four best 400 and 800 runners will make the team.
 Occasionally there will be circumstances when the alternate (5th best time) will run.
 Those will be determined on a case by case basis.